What Is Successive Blending? A Phonics Intervention for Struggling Readers

 You likely determined that students needed to learn the successive blending strategy because they could not blend CVC words.
 Once students have mastered this strategy, return to continuously blending CVC words.
 You may need to go back and forth between successive blending and continuous blending to solidify the process.
 Once students are continuously blending CVC words, move on to either digraphs or blends.

-When you teach students to blend words, you are teaching them a process of how to do something.
+When you teach students to blend words, you are teaching them a process for doing something.
 There are a couple of things to keep in mind when teaching students a process:

 • Reduce the cognitive load.
 Start with two sounds.
 When students have mastered two sounds, move on to three sounds.
-If students cannot blend three sounds, try successive bending.
+If students cannot blend three sounds, try successive blending.

 • Use consonants with continuous sounds instead of stop sounds.
 Then, move on to words with stop sounds.